 Nativo Red Blend 2009

 The blend of the Nativo Red Blend 2009 is made up of 56% Shiraz, 16% Grenache Noir, 13% Merlot, 9% Mourvèdre and 6% Pinotage, all grown on Kasteelsig under organic viticulture.
 The grape varieties are individually hand harvested into small lug boxes to protect the integrity of the fruit.
 The grapes are separately vinified and then blended after 8 months in small 225 litre French Oak Barrels.
 Destemmed and crushed, they are cold soaked for four days before the natural vineyard yeasts start the fermentation.
 Regular punch downs take place for maximum colour and flavour extraction.
 After fermentation the wine has skin contact for four days.
-After the initial oak maturation, the different components are then blended and the wine goes through a further four months in barrel to knit together.
+After the initial oak maturation, the different components are then blended and the wine then goes through a further four months in barrel to knit together.
 The wine was then prepared for bottling.
-It is a laster and if properly cellared will keep for at least 8 – 10 years.
-From the 2013 vintage, this wine will be organically certified – the Nativo White Blend has been so since that date.
+It is a laster and if properly cellared will keep for at least 8 years after harvest.

 It looks like

 Bottled under cork, itself a natural product, in a Burgundy shaped bottle.
 The label is all white with a look of a piece of origami about it.
 In the glass, it is an opaque dark plum at the core which pales out to ruby garnet at the rim.

 Predominantly black berries and ripe bloodplums, supported by oak and its concomitant spices.